 AT A GLANCE: Providing the key information to help you navigate the novel coronavirus pandemic in Contra Costa County – Updated 11/1/22.
 Click on SOURCE for more information about each category.

 Food Bank of Contra Costa and Solano is accepting donations and providing help to those in need.
 For more information, visit their website here.

 You can access social and health services departments here.

 All K-12 schools can resume full, in-person classes.
-Schools must complete and publish a COVID-19 safety and reopening plan prior to reopening.
+Schools must complete and publish a COVID-19 safety plan.
 Masks not required for students or staff.

 All locations now open.